danny00747/tfe-report/src/08_implementation.md

 ## API

 The API of this application is simply a Spring Boot Java application running on an embedded Apache Tomcat Server[^4].
-To test different endpoints of this api, **Postman**[^5] was used a testing API tool.
+To test different endpoints of this API, **Postman**[^5] was used a testing API tool.

    - **API Documentation**

-An undocumented API is not that useful, there are very many api documentation tools out there but since the api was developed in java, a built-in tool in IntelliJ IDEA was used to generate the _**javadoc**_ for the api.
+There are very many api documentation tools out there but since the api was developed in java, a built-in tool in IntelliJ IDEA was used to generate the _**javadoc**_ for the API.
 The latter can be found [here](https://rent-vehicle-api.netlify.app "javadoc").

 ### MapStruct - Mapping Library

-Since an API designed to be consumed by other applications, data integrity and security become crucial when designing an API.
+Since an API is designed to be consumed by other applications, data integrity and security become crucial when designing an API.
 Most of the time, an external API or the end-user doesn't need to access the entirety of the data from a database model, but only some specific fields.
 In such scenarios Data Transfer Objects (**DTOs**) come in handy.